Emergency situation

 How does the split test work?

 Quite simply, your Shoporama shop consists of a theme, which consists of a bunch of files.
 For example, your product is usually displayed in the product.html file.
 This file often contains another file called price.html, which shows the price and one called add_to_basket.html, which shows the add to cart button.
 The way Shoporama split-tests is that you make a clone of price.html (so you have two or more variants of that file).
 If you have two variants (the original and version B), Shoporama will only show one file to every other user and the other file to the other half of your users.
-If you want to test multiple versions of it, simply add one more version and then every third user will see that single version.
-You can add as many versions as you want - just be aware that the more versions you add, the longer it will take before you have a valid result to rely on.
+If you want to test multiple versions of it, just add one more version and then every third user will see that single version.
+You can add as many versions as you want, just be aware that the more versions you add, the longer it will take before you have a valid result to rely on.

 So the first task for you is to identify which file to split test.
 In this example, we're going to split test the text on the button, so it's the add_to_basket.html file we need to grab.
 And here comes the recipe.